- Impact Factor: 1.387 Ranked 35/98 in Social Sciences, Interdisciplinary – SSCI

 out for review.
 The covering letter is important.
 To help the Editor in his preliminary evaluation,

 please indicate why you think the paper suitable for publication.
-If your paper should be

 The journal’s policy is to have manuscripts reviewed by a minimum of two expert reviewers.